 Many people have questions about sunscreen and want answers from an expert.
-Read below to find board-certified dermatologist Dr. Melda Isaac’s answers to the most frequently asked questions about sun protection.
+Read below to find board-certified dermatologists Dr. Melda Isaac’s and Dr. Daniel Yanes’ answers to the most frequently asked questions about sun protection.

 Frequently Asked Questions

 Q: What is broad-spectrum sunscreen?

 A: Broad-spectrum refers to a sunscreen’s ability to protect your skin from both UVA and UVB rays.
 Some sunscreens only protect against UVB rays.
 However, UVA rays can also be harmful to the skin.
 Selecting a broad-spectrum sunscreen ensures that your skin will be protected from both types of rays.

 Q: Do I need to wear sunscreen in the winter?

 A: Yes, sunscreen should be worn year-round.
 Just because the weather is cooler does not mean the sun’s rays cannot damage your skin.
 While you may wear less sunscreen in the winter than you do in the summer, it is advisable to protect your skin from sun damage every day throughout the year.

 Q: Besides using sunscreen, what other steps can I take to help prevent skin cancer?

 A: Thankfully, skin cancer is a very preventable disease.
 While sunscreen is a major component, there are other things that people can do to decrease their risk of getting skin cancer.
 To minimize sun damage, avoid prolonged sun exposure and try to avoid being in the sun during the hottest time of the day.
 If you are going to be outside, look for shade whenever possible and wear protective clothing and hats.